 - Contact the IDAM Analyst with any questions regarding an employee’s medical leave.

-Supervisor’s Toolkit outlines instructions on transitioning an employee back to work, providing supervisors the necessary tools to support Stay at Work/Return to Work procedures.
+The Supervisor Toolkit outlines instructions on transitioning an employee back to work and provides supervisors with the necessary tools to support Stay at Work/Return to Work procedures.

-LBNL’s Return to Work Program mission is to assist employees, who have a medical condition or impairment who have been released to return to work from a leave of absence or medical care, back to productive employment, thereby reducing the impact of disability in the workplace, thus retaining valuable employees.
+Berkeley Lab’s Return to Work Program mission is to assist employees who have a medical condition or impairment who have been released to return to work from a leave of absence or medical care back to productive employment, thereby reducing the impact of disability in the workplace and retaining valuable employees.

-Initially developed by and for LBNL supervisors as part of LBNL’s overall ADA/FEHA Compliance program, the Supervisor’s Toolkit provides practical suggestions to address the issues and situations that supervisors face with respect to the Stay at Work/Return to Work Transitional Work Program.
+Initially developed by and for Berkeley Lab supervisors as part of Berkeley Lab’s overall ADA/FEHA Compliance program, the Supervisor Toolkit provides practical suggestions to address the issues and situations that supervisors face with respect to the Stay at Work/Return to Work Transitional Work Program.

-The Supervisor Toolkit does not replace, take precedence, or assume authority over official LBNL policies, procedures, PUB3000, or the RPM.
-The toolkit is designed to aid with the implementation and administration of UC and LBNL policies and procedures.
+The Supervisor Toolkit does not replace, take precedence, or assume authority over official Berkeley Lab policies, procedures, PUB3000, or the RPM.
+The toolkit is designed to aid with the implementation and administration of UC and Berkeley Lab policies and procedures.

-The Supervisor Toolkit is regularly reviewed and tailored to meet the needs of LBNL supervisors.
+The Supervisor Toolkit is regularly reviewed and tailored to meet the needs of Berkeley Lab supervisors.

 University of California Return to Work Program